teohxuen/website/content/report/final_report.md

 ##### Figure XXX: PMB Ground Plane

 #### 8.3.4 User Interface
-By using a reed switch and a latching relay, the battery can be powered on and off without unsealing the hull.
-To power on the system, the "ON" reed switch closes and activates the relay.
-However, to turn off the system, the MCU reads the "OFF" reed switch.
-When the MCU reads "HIGH", indicating that a magnet is placed at the "OFF" reed switch, the MCU is able to stop any tasks before sending a signal to reset the relay.
-This can potentially be useful down the line if local logging is implemented as the microcontroller can close the file before powering off to avoid any corruption.
+The PMB uses reed-switches and latching relay to allow the battery to be turned on or off without unsealing the hull.
+To turn off the system, the MCU Checks for a HIGH signal from the "OFF" reed switch, ensuring that the relay is only reset after tasks are safely concluded.
+This would be critical to prevent file corruption if onboard logging is implemented.

 ![Relay Circuit on The PMB](relaycircuit.png)
 ##### Figure XXX: Relay Circuit on The PMB